 An explicit expression relating the orbit encoding and the orbit can be read off directly from eqn \ref{eq:iterated shift}.
 Plugging in,

 for $p<k$ the length of the bit sequence, and $m_{k}=T_{\beta}^{k+1}\left(\beta/2\right)=\beta p_{n}\left(\beta\right)/2=0$ terminating, since $\beta$ is the positive root of $p_{n}\left(x\right)$.

-Four of the correspondences given above ask for periodic orbits.
-Three of these can be extended to non-periodic orbits in an unambiguous and uncontroversial way.
+Four of the correspondences given above ask for finite orbits.
+Three of these can be extended to non-finite orbits in an unambiguous and uncontroversial way.
 The extensions are covered in the next two sections.
 The fourth is the numbering $n$ of the finite orbits.
-These are countable; there is no way to extend the counting number $n$ to the non-periodic orbits.
-Ineed, there ae too many: the non-periodic orbits are uncountable.
+These are countable; there is no way to extend the counting number $n$ to the non-finite orbits.
+Indeed, there are too many: the non-finite orbits are uncountable.